2025 conference programme

 SAFE AND EFFECTIVE LOWER LIMB CARE

-• 11.00 – Leg ulceration in drug users – Alison Coull
+• 11.00 – Injecting injuries and leg ulceration in people who inject drugs – Dr Alison Coull

 • 11.30 – Diagnostic performance and cost-effectiveness of automated devices for identifying peripheral arterial disease in people with leg ulceration – Dr Dwayne Boyers